Janet Marie Smith: Career

-Smith directed the design of Baltimore's Oriole Park at Camden Yards which marked a new era of MLB parks.
+Smith directed the design of Baltimore's Oriole Park at Camden Yards which marked a new era of Major League Baseball parks.
 Camden Yards was the first of the "Retro Ballparks," and was unique in that it honored many qualities of ballparks from the classic era ballparks like Fenway Park and Wrigley Field, but also incorporated modern elements and building techniques to improve the overall fan experience as well as the views.

 Smith's work in major league baseball stadium design and renovation has influenced ballpark design since 1992.
 "Every ballpark built since Oriole Park’s opening owes some debt of its design to that park."
 Oriole Park became known as "the Baltimore ballpark that changed baseball."
 Janet Marie Smith's "fingerprints are all over baseball."

 Starting in 1989 and continuing to date (July 2021), Smith oversaw multiple MLB stadium projects for the Baltimore Orioles, the Atlanta Braves, the Boston Red Sox and the Los Angeles Dodgers.

 In 2019, Smith was named one of the "30 Most Powerful Women In Sports" by Adweek.

 As of 2021, Smith is the Executive Vice President of Planning and Development with the Dodgers organization and has held since 2012.
-Smith completed her most recent project—working on Polar Park, the new Triple-A stadium in Worcester, MA which opened in May 2021.
+Smith completed her most recent project—working on Polar Park, the new Triple-A stadium in Worcester, Massachusetts which opened in May 2021.

 Prior to working in baseball, from 1981 to 1989, Smith led and managed several civic projects for the cities of Los Angeles and New York City, and from 1994 to 1988, she was President of Pershing Square Management Association in Los Angeles, in charge of the redevelopment of Pershing Square.
-From 1981 to 1984, Smith was Coordinator of Architecture and Design for Battery Park City in New York City, NY.
+From 1981 to 1984, Smith was Coordinator of Architecture and Design for Battery Park City in New York City, New York.